progmaticltd/homebox/docs/maintenance.md

 ### Remotely over SSH

 When the system starts, a small SSH server is started, which allows you to decrypt the drive remotely.
-Here an example using a command line SSH client:
+Here is an example using a command line SSH client:

 ```sh
 andre@london:~ $ ssh root@rodier.me